What's The Difference Between B2B SaaS Copywriters And Content Writers?

 BOTH CAN WRITE FOR NUMEROUS INDUSTRIES OR SPECIALIZE IN A NICHE

-Note: Very often, a copywriter will know how to write blogs, but you may not always have a content writer who knows the nuances of writing copy.
-Copywriters will charge higher rates for blogs than a Content Writer due to the additional skills and techniques they can imbue into the content.
+Note: A qualified SaaS copywriter will know how to write blogs, but you may not always have a content writer who knows the nuances of writing copy.
+Copywriters may charge higher rates for blogs than Content Writers due to the additional skills and techniques they imbue into the content.

 Both Are Valuable.
 Both Help Your Business.

-I hope this little article helped explain this common question- it was a question I had when I started delving deep into this career path.
+I hope this little article helped explain this common question—it was a question even I had when I first started delving deep into this career path.